Vienna – An Introduction to Schönbrunn

 Excavated Roman and pre-roman foundations and construction in central Vienna.

-How about a ride on the Riesen Radt to catch a good panoramic view of Vienna.
-The Prater, amusement park is ideally located, from which to spot the major sights.
+How about a ride on the Riesen Radt in the Prater amusement park to catch a good panoramic view of Vienna.

 It’s easy to see why Vienna is frequently voted as the most livable large city in the world.
 Aside from the history and architectural gems, the city is surrounded by little villages and vineyards, in most of which you’ll find Heuringens (wine taverns), where they serve great cold cuts, something more substantial, pastries and of course, some great and very reasonably priced local wine.
-A great way to spend an afternoon, although you may have to appoint a designated driver.
+A great way to spend an afternoon, although you may have to appoint a designated driver after a few wines.

 OK Hans, on to new places